oh!, ooooh! oooooooooh!

 Stir to thoroughly combine tomato paste and garlic throughout the vegetables.
 Add red potatoes, cabbage, wheat berries, vegetable stock, 1 Tbsp salt and 1 tsp pepper.

-If you would like to add the chicken, put it on top and season with salt and pepper, paprika and thyme.
+to add the chicken, put it on top and season with salt and pepper, paprika and thyme.

 Bring to a boil and simmer on low for 1 1/2 hours.
 The chicken must reach an internal temperature of 165 degrees.

-Prior to serving
+to serving

-If you are serving the vegetarian version, stir the soup, taste and add salt and/or pepper to your liking.
-Serve immediately
+are serving the vegetarian version, stir the soup, taste and add salt

-If you are serving the chicken version, turn broiler onto high.
-Carefully remove the chicken from the pot and set chicken on a broil safe pan.
+chicken from the pot and set chicken on a broil safe pan.
 Place under broiler until skin is browned-approximately 3-4 minutes.

 Pour soup into a wide bowl or deep plate along with the broiled chicken.